tonyyang-svail/tonyyang-svail.github.io/_posts/2018-04-01-building-system.md

   - Namespace and file location could be merged
   - Compilation and Linking could be merge

-And this is exactly what more modern languages like Python, Java and Go do.
+And this is exactly what more modern languages like Python, Java and Go did.